psu-epl/psu-epl.github.com/doc/equip/testing/rfchamber/index.md

 ## Prices:
 Student working on class project: Free

-Personal/Commercial/Grant Funded project: $200 minimum (covers the first 4 hours), then $50/hr for additional time.
+Personal/Commercial/Grant Funded project: $400 minimum (covers the first 4 hours), then $100/hr for additional time.

 ## Booking:
 Booking is done through email.
-Please email eplchamb@pdx.edu to schedule time and provide as much information as possible about what you would like to test and if you will be bringing any equipment with you.
+Please email epl+rf@pdx.edu to schedule time and provide as much information as possible about what you would like to test and if you will be bringing any equipment with you.

 Please format the subject line of your request email like this: